ECOM-Engineering/EvSmartCharge/Readme.md

 ## Functionality

-ECS-1 is a Phyton software running on different systems including Raspberry-Pi computers.
+ECS-1 is a Python software running on different systems including Raspberry-Pi computers.

-## Open Source Thanks
+## Open Source

 This software may be reused and adapted under respecting the MIT License.
 It is based in parts on other open source projects: